galtproject/whitelisted-tokensale/README.md

 - set a wallet where tokens received from the sale will be sent;
 - pause tokens sale if necessary.

+:construction: **[@whitelisted-crowdsale](https://github.com/galtproject/whitelisted-crowdsale) stage: :tada:Ethereum Mainnet:tada:**

+:bomb: **Security review status: At the moment, [@whitelisted-crowdsale](https://github.com/galtproject/whitelisted-crowdsale) contracts are deployed on the Ethereum mainnet.
+Nonetheless it is still experimental software that has not yet been publicly audited.**

 ## Features
 - many Tokensale can use one Registry smart contract to check customers to be in whitelist;
 - rates settings with possibility to define 1/1, 2/1, 1/2 or any other value;